Vertiv Holdings Co (VRT) to Issue Annual Dividend of $0.01 on December 15th

 Vertiv Holdings Co (NYSE:VRT – Get Rating) announced an annual dividend on Friday, November 18th, Wall Street Journal reports.
-Investors of record on Wednesday, November 30th will be given a dividend of 0.01 per share on Thursday, December 15th.
-This represents a yield of 0.1%.
-The ex-dividend date is Tuesday, November 29th.
+Stockholders of record on Wednesday, November 30th will be paid a dividend of 0.01 per share on Thursday, December 15th.
+This represents a dividend yield of 0.1%.
+The ex-dividend date of this dividend is Tuesday, November 29th.

-In related news, Director Joseph J. Deangelo acquired 71,600 shares of the firm’s stock in a transaction that occurred on Thursday, November 3rd.
-The stock was purchased at an average cost of $13.99 per share, for a total transaction of $1,001,684.00.
-Following the purchase, the director now directly owns 71,600 shares of the company’s stock, valued at approximately $1,001,684.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Corporate insiders own 9.95% of the company’s stock.
+In related news, Director Joseph J. Deangelo bought 71,600 shares of the company’s stock in a transaction that occurred on Thursday, November 3rd.
+The stock was bought at an average cost of $13.99 per share, for a total transaction of $1,001,684.00.
+Following the acquisition, the director now directly owns 71,600 shares of the company’s stock, valued at approximately $1,001,684.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+9.95% of the stock is currently owned by company insiders.

 Institutional Inflows and Outflows